All Episodes

 He is perpetually caught by surprise.

-And that's not that's not good for America.
+And that's not good for America.

 Who in their right mind would roll out a recovery summer campaign when the facts on our economy were so well known?